-Swallows Fortress protects against the slip into oblivion of the Armenian Genocide
+Swallows Fortress, against the oblivion of the Armenian Genocide

 "Nobody, be it a man, woman or child, is an island.
 And what happens to them, all those experiences, must be remembered.
 We are not talking about history; it is to make sure that we have learned the lesson, so that we do not repeat what happened to the Armenians in Turkey," British Labour Party MEP Clare Moody told EFE after signing the book of condolences at the monument erected on Tsitsernakaberd hill (literally “Fortress of the Swallows”).

-Tsitsernakaberd is a place of pilgrimage for all Armenians scattered around the world and a must for official delegations arriving in Armenia, like the one that went to Yerevan between Dec.
-19-21 for the 17th Meeting of the EU-Armenia Parliamentary Cooperation.
+Tsitsernakaberd is a place of pilgrimage for all Armenians scattered around the world and a must for official delegations arriving in Armenia, like the one that went to Yerevan between December 19-21 for the 17th Meeting of the EU-Armenia Parliamentary Cooperation Committee.

 For British MEP Sajjad Karim, who led the delegation, the monument helps "understand the importance (the genocide) has for Armenian society and that the rest of the world is much more aware of the atrocities that have been committed historically against the Armenian people."

 "Lessons from history we still need to learn"

 In the Armenian tragedy, Karim told EFE, "there is also a message for today's world.
 There are so many lessons in history that we still need to learn."